PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 In the questions from the engineers, they usually do not directly mention the components used in writing the PromQL query, but instead describe the dependencies between the target component and other components.
 As shown in the example in Figure~\ref{fig:motivation example}, instead of directly providing the ID of the target node, the engineer mentions that he is concerned with the node where the order service is deployed.
 Therefore, for more precise knowledge retrieval, we extract paths from the question to represent the entities and their relationships involved in the question, which we call components relation paths.
 Each components relation path is a sequence of entities and relationships $W=[e_1, r_1, e_2, r_2, \dots, r_{n-1}, e_n]$, where $e_i$ denotes the $i$-th entity and $r_i$ denotes the $i$-th relation in the relation path.
 For each entity $e_i$, we keep its entity type and name; when the entity name is not extracted, we use a placeholder (e.g., $?$) to represent its name.

 We design the prompt based on the Chain-of-Thought (CoT)~\cite{cot} and few-shot learning~\cite{few-shot-learning} paradigm.
+We have designed a chain of thought for path extraction, as well as several fixed examples (5 in this paper), and included them in the prompt.
 Meanwhile, to enable the LLMs to recognize the predefined entities and relations, we incorporate the schema of the system context knowledge graph in the prompt.
-Figure~\ref{fig:question parsing} shows the designed prompt and an example of the extracted components relationship path.
-It can be seen that the engineer in the original question is concerned with the node where the order service is deployed, and the path we extracted is $(service: order \; service)-targets->(pod:?)<-host-(node:?)$.
+Figure~\ref{fig:question parsing} shows the designed prompt and the example component relationship path extracted from the question in Figure~\ref{fig:motivation example}.
+It can be seen that the engineer in the original question is concerned with the node where the order service is deployed, and the path we extracted is $(service: order \; service) \xrightarrow{targets} (pod:?) \xleftarrow{host} (node:?)$.
 This is because the service is deployed to a node as the pod, thus the path we extracted contains two hops.
 Moreover, since the names of the pod and node are not mentioned in the question, they are represented as placeholders in the path.
 Note that we instruct the model not to output paths where the metric names are all empty, and for some complex questions, we may extract multiple components relation paths.